Medical model: Germ theory of disease

 The rise of modern scientific medicine during the 19th century has a great impact on the development of the medical model.
 Especially important was the development of the "germ theory" of disease by European medical researchers such as Louis Pasteur and Robert Koch.
-During the late 19th and the early 20th centuries, the physical causes of a variety of diseases were uncovered, which, in turn, led to the development of effective forms of treatment.
+During the late 19th and early 20th centuries, the physical causes of a variety of diseases were uncovered, which, in turn, led to the development of effective forms of treatment.

 Concept of "disease" and "injury"

 The concepts of "disease" and "injury" are central to the medical model.
 In general, "disease" or "injury" refer to some deviation from normal body functioning that has undesirable consequences for the affected individual.
 An important aspect of the medical model is that it regards signs (objective indicators such as an elevated temperature) and symptoms (subjective feelings of distress expressed by the patient) as indicative of an underlying physical abnormality (pathology) within the individual.
 According to the medical model, medical treatment, wherever possible, should be directed at the underlying pathology in an attempt to correct the abnormality and cure the disease.
-In regard to many mental illnesses, for example, the assumption is that the cause of the disorder lies in abnormalities within the affected individual's brain (specially their brain neurochemistry).
+In regard to many mental illnesses, for example, the assumption is that the cause of the disorder lies in abnormalities within the affected individual's brain (especially their brain neurochemistry).
 That carries the implicit conclusion that disordered behaviors are not learned but are spontaneously generated by the disordered brain.
 According to the medical model, for treatment (such as drugs), to be effective, it should be directed as closely as possible at correcting the theorized chemical imbalance in the brain of the person with mental illness.